MikeHopley/ftl-ships-strategy/index.md

 ## Crystal A

-The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon.
-Teleporter is a good fallback plan, since you have two Crystal crew.
+The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon or teleporter.
+Two Crystal crew make a strong boarding party: when enemies have 2 crew, lockdown lets you break 3 weapons bars in ~19 seconds.
+You can increase this with mind control (when enemies have 3+ crew) or upgrading teleporter (to board with more crew, either into a 4-tile weapons room, or into shields as a distraction).

 Crystal weapons are powerful (early on) but slow, and don't play nicely with beams.
 Defence drones shoot them down!
 Depending on setup, both weapons can be kept until the end of the game; but Heavy Crystal is the better one.